Unity

 by Chris Wubbena

-At the corner of Fourth and Buchanan Street, Chris Wubbena’s Angel offers a bold reinterpretation of the angelic form.
+Angel will be displayed on the Main Street pedestal near Simply Siam.
+Chris Wubbena’s Angel offers a bold reinterpretation of the angelic form.
 Composed of stainless steel, bronze, and steel, Angel balances a triumphant, uplifting stance with raw, exposed welds and surface marks that highlight its handcrafted nature.
 “I wanted to create an angel that is down to earth, something constructed and invented,” Wubbena shares.
 Using scrap metal, he embraced a spontaneous and expressive fabrication process, resulting in a sculpture that is both ethereal and deeply grounded.

 Eclipse